When Will My Baby Go Home?

 - Find a pediatrician for your baby.
 If you don’t have one in mind, we can help you find someone in your area who will take good care of your baby after he/she leaves the NICU.

 - Complete infant CPR and safety class.

-- Stay with your baby for at least 24 hours to make sure you are comfortable mixing formula, feeding, giving medicines, and providing other care.-Learn the following:
+- Stay with your baby for at least 24 hours to make sure you are comfortable mixing formula, feeding, giving medicines, and providing other care.

 - How to comfort your baby

 - How to change your baby’s diapers and clothes

 - Give your baby a bath

 - Put your baby in a car seat the right way

 - Give any special care that your baby will need at home

 Don’t forget the UAMS Patient Education Department hosts a FREE infant CPR and safety class on Monday’s at 11 AM and Friday’s at 2 PM (except on holidays).
 This class is for caregivers of baby’s in the NICU at UAMS.
 You must sign up at the information desk on the 5th floor of the main hospital.